chrismo80/Is/Docs/Is.md

 ## Is.Core.Interfaces
 #### <u>IFailureObserver</u>
 Interface providing a mechanism to observe and handle failure events.
 Implementors of this interface are responsible for defining the logic on how to handle or log failure details for diagnostic or reporting purposes.
+- __`OnFailure(failure)`__: _This method is invoked when a failure occurs during an assertion.
+Observer can perform custom logic on that failure such as logging or reporting._
 #### <u>ITestAdapter</u>
 Represents an interface for handling test result reporting.
 Serves as a hook for custom test frameworks to throw custom exception types.
 Provides a default implementation that throws exceptions for test failures, specifically a `NotException` for single failures and a `AggregateException` for multiple failures.
 Can be set via Configuration.TestAdapter.
 - __`ReportFailure(failure)`__: _Reports a failed test result to the configured test adapter._